deplatt/GrinNet/README.md

 4. **Open your SQL shell and type 'psql -U postgres'**
    - On linux, the SQL shell is simply your terminal.
    - On Windows, the SQL shell executable should be somewhere in C://Program files/PostgreSQL/xx (whatever your version of postgreSQL is).
 In ~/scripts/, there is a .bat file called runpsql.bat that you can run.
 This can vary by version, though.
    - On Mac, it could be that your SQL shell is your terminal.
 This is the case if you installed using the command 'brew install postgresql@17'.
-If not, it is recommended to follow what the most liked post says on this stack exchange post: https://dba.stackexchange.com/questions/3005/how-to-run-psql-on-mac-os-x.
+If not, type '/Library/PostgreSQL/17/bin/psql -U postgres' in the terminal instead.
+If you still cannot run psql, follow what the most liked post says on this stack exchange post: 'https://dba.stackexchange.com/questions/3005/how-to-run-psql-on-mac-os-x'.
 5. **Run the command 'CREATE USER grinnetadmin WITH SUPERUSER CREATEDB PASSWORD 'csc324AdminDropTheClass!';'**
    - You can make the username and password different, but make sure to change the 'config.js' file in the ./PostgreSQL/ directory of this project accordingly.
 6. **Open pgAdmin, navigate to the dashboard, and press 'Add New Server'.**